District of Columbia Circuit Court of Appeals Issues Injunction Against Implementation of NLRB Employee Rights Posting Rule

 Litigation over the rule titled “Notification of Employee Rights Under the National Labor Relations Act” continues to bring bad news to the National Labor Relations Board (NLRB).

 On March 2, 2012 in that case, the D.C.
 District Court upheld the Board’s right to require employers to post the notice, but struck down the two principal remedy provisions of the rule: tolling of the six-month statute of limitations and an automatic Section 8 (a) (1) unfair labor practice violation for failing to post the notice (available here).
-Our alert on that ruling is available here.
-On Friday, April 13, 2012, Judge David C. Norton of the U.S. District Court for the District of South Carolina ruled that the NLRB lacks the authority to promulgate the notice-posting rule, and as such, the regulation is unlawful (available here).
+On Friday, April 13, 2012, Judge David C. Norton of the U.S. District Court for the District of South Carolina ruled that the NLRB lacks the authority to promulgate the notice-posting rule, and as such, the regulation is unlawful.

 Before the D.C.
 Circuit issued this injunction, the notice-posting requirement was scheduled to take effect on April 30, 2012.
 This marks the third delay in the effective date of the rule, which was adopted by the NLRB in final form on Tuesday, August 30, 2011.
-Our initial alert on this rule is accessible here.
 At that time, the compliance deadline was scheduled for November 14, 2011.

 Employers may not put their plans for posting this notice on indefinite hold.
 According to the expedited schedule in this case, oral argument will not be held until some time in September 2012.
 It is expected that the injunction will remain in place pending a decision by this court.